franksalomon/franksalomon/README.md

 **🎓 Academic Projects – Master’s Degree (2024–2025)**
 - Time series forecasting using ARIMA and SARIMA models.
 - Exploratory analysis of temporal data to identify patterns and improve predictive performance.
-- Familiarization, at a conceptual level, with state-space models and the Kalman Filter.
+- Introductory exploration of state-space models and the Kalman Filter.

 **🏦 Banco Falabella Perú (2020–2024)**
 - Dashboard reporting and data analysis using Excel and Power BI.